xywjohn/A-TDOM/README.md

   If you want to obtain the TDOM each time you add a new image, use this command.
   #### --TDOM_FoVx {float}
   Control the field of view during TDOM generation, with a value not exceeding 3.14.
-  #### --render_target
+  #### --render_RGB
-  If you want to render a specific view after each acquisition of a new image, use this command.
+  If you want to render RGB result after each acquisition of a new image, use this command.
   #### --NoDebug
   If you wish to only train the model without performing any other operations, use this instruction.